Guidelines for Authors

 Journal of Early American Numismatics (formerly the Colonial Newsletter)

 The Journal of Early American Numismatics publishes original research on early numismatics topics from throughout the Americas.
 It is published in June and December.
 Query editor Chris McDowell with your brief (1-page) proposal prior to submitting your work.

 Publication of Previously Unpublished Numismatic Material

 All ANS publications adhere to the ANS Collections Management Policy on the presentation of numismatic material with no known provenience, designed to combat the illicit trade in antiquities.

-Read/Download Author Guidelines: ANS Author Guidelines 2017 (.pdf)
+Read/Download Author Guidelines for Books: ANS Author Guidelines 2020 (.pdf)